ChabalaChanda/datamine_python_script/README.md

 # datamine_python_script
-using python to interact with datamine studioRM
+Using python to interact with datamine studioRM

 The initial connection is established using;

 import win32com.client